Glock 17 Handgun Review

-Glock has mastered the tennifer finish.
+Glock has mastered the Tenifer finish.
 Their finish is very strong and very durable.
 The majority of police forces in the United States utilize Glocks, so they know a thing or two about a tough and capable finish.
-The Glock’s finish works and always has for me.
+The Glock’s finish works, and always has for me.
 It doesn’t fade, or scratch easily, and rust doesn’t even think about the Glock.

 The gun’s roll marks are simple.
 It has a small Glock logo, the model and generation number, the country of production and caliber.
 It’s all small and written on one side of the slide.
 It’s professional, good-looking, and spartan in design.
 The spartan design seems to be Glock’s bread and butter.

 The Glock Gen 3 and 4 grips have always been a sore spot to me.
-The angle is okay, and that’s not my main issue, it’s those blasted finger grooves.
+The angle is okay, but that’s not my main issue—it’s those blasted finger grooves.
 I’m not sure whose hand they molded them on, but it wasn’t mine.
 I’ve never cared for them and really liked the Gen 5’s lack of finger grooves.

 Another problem I have when firing is the amount of slide bite I get from the Glock.
 After a hundred rounds I’m bleeding, which isn’t very pleasant.
 Installing the beavertail would help, but now the grip feels uncomfortable and odd.
 It should be noted my hands are large, a 2XL glove large, and this won’t likely be a problem for you.

 The gun only has rear serrations, and the stippling on the grip is remarkably simple but effective.
 A lot of guys take a soldering iron to the grip to improve it for some reason, and I’ve never noticed a need for extra stippling on my Glock.

 There are no additional manual safeties on the gun, just the trigger safety, firing pin block, etc., making this a much simpler Glock 17 review.
 The G17 is a simple design that’s made with combat in mind and performs as such.